 You can book a self-guided tour here.
 Along the way, you can pause the tour and enjoy outdoor private stops at Stanislaus National Forest and other destinations in the great outdoors and free things to do in Jamestown.

 Enjoy a picnic at these parks, packing unique local food specific to this Northern California area.
 Lean into the history angle and include classic miner-friendly meals, such as soups and sandwiches.

 See Related: Best Road Trips in the USA

 Address: 19228 Pine Mountain Drive Groveland, CA 95321

-Visitors here can check out spots like floating docks, beaches, sea walls, a water taxi, and even a marina.
+Visitors can check out floating docks, beaches, sea walls, a water taxi, and even a marina.
 There’s also a premier championship golf course for public play and tournaments.

-Tennis courts, pickleball courts, heating swimming pools, and even horse rides are all available here.
-Not far away, you can book river rafting trips on the nearby Tuolumne rivers.
+Tennis courts, pickleball courts, heated swimming pools, and horse rides are all available here.
+Not far away, you can book river rafting trips on the nearby Tuolumne River.
 You can also learn more about the Pine Mountain Lake Commune while visiting.